plasma119/NGU-INDUSTRIES-optimizer/README.md

 5. Press 'optimize' button
 6. Press 'optimize' button again if you want to squeeze more performance in expense of time

+Score for each tile is calculated as: base production * speed * production / cost

 All images used are taken from the game.
 Rendered using my own GUI library with [REGL](https://github.com/regl-project/regl) for webgl renderer ~~although this project currently only uses the canvas2D renderer~~